Course code: PSP40818 Certificate IV in Auslan

 The 20 week course will total 5 hrs face to face per week.
 Delivery is blended and consists of face to face classes and self-paced online learning through a student portal.
+Please be advised that access to a laptop/computer is required for accessing the Student Portal.
 Minimum Course numbers are required for courses to go ahead.

 VENUE FOR DELIVERY